dkimhw/launch_school/js_109/js_109_written.md

 * `every` - takes a callback function.
 Executes the callback function once for each element in the array until one callback returns a falsy value.
 If such an element is found, `every` method immediately returns `false`.
 Otherwise, returns `true`.
 It looks at the truthiness of the callback's return value.
-If all of the callback's return value in every iteration is truthy then `every` returns `true`
+If all of the callback's return value in every iteration is truthy then `every` returns `true`.

   ```javascript
 [1, 2, 3].every(num => num > 2) // false